 10) Make a birth plan (and be careful who you share it with!)

 Once your body is prepared and you’ve done your homework, it’s time to start making a nuts and bolts plan for how you want your birth to go.
 If you’re reading that and thinking “Nah, I’ll just go with the flow and see what happens”, let me try and drive this home:

 YOU 👏 NEED 👏 A 👏 BIRTH 👏 PLAN 👏

-Let’s take a look at the other significant things that you may have known were going to happen in your not-too-distant-future that you didn’t plan or prepare for because you just wanted to go with the flow and see what happens:
+Let’s take a look at the other significant things that you knew were going to happen in your not-too-distant-future that you obviously didn’t plan or prepare for because you just wanted to go with the flow and see what happens: